Cute Knight: Gameplay

-Rose - The magic teacher's daughter, met at magic class.

-Brittany - A blonde girl wearing a large bow, met in dance class, while working in the store or (if you two met at the store) after math class.

-Carmen - A gossip, met socialising in the square.

-Abby - A very competitive chef, met at cooking class or while working at the inn.

 Development and release

 Cute Knight was originally developed by Hanako Games and is based on the Princess Maker series.
 It was released online on December 31, 2005.
 It was later re-released on 2007 in an expanded version with updated features as Cute Knight Deluxe.
 This version was published by iWin and available at retail.

 Reception

 Erin Bell of GameZebo gives the game 4/5 stars, commenting positively that the game actually enables to "role-play" Michiko allowing the player to spend their time cooking or cleaning rather than forcing them into traditional role-playing games like Dragon Quest or Final Fantasy, making Cute Knight as a short-story version of such games.
 She opined that Cute Knight is a great casual game stating it "strips away a lot of...weightiness while remaining true to its RPG roots.
 The result is a light adventure that's easy to get into and can be played in short spurts - in other words, it's perfect for the casual gamer."
 While her comments are generally positive, she does comment on the graphics being mediocre, but complains more about the tasks which she comments can become repetitive wishing there was some kind of mini-game to break the monotony.

 Cute Knight has been the recipient of multiple nominations and awards.
 It was a nominee for Yahoo!
 Games Most Innovative Casual Game of 2006.
 The original game has also been nominated and awarded from other sites as well.